TDHook: A Lightweight Framework for Interpretability: Benchmarking

 \section{Benchmarking}

 In order to compare our library beyond the accuracy of the implemented methods, we introduce two benchmarks to position our library in the framework landscape.

 \paragraph{Performance benchmark} In order to fairly compare the different libraries, we use the tasks which are showcased as a "Get Started" task in their respective documentation, and we reproduce them in TDHook, checking the consistency of the results\footnote{Caching in \texttt{transformer\_lens} is not reproduced exactly due to the model modifications needed.}.
 For each task, we run multiple experiments with different seeds, model sizes, batch sizes and other parameters, consisting of more than a hundred variations.
+Our experiments include models ranging from small MLPs to transformers (using the GPT-2 family), with up to 1B parameters.
+The experiments were conducted with batch sizes up to 100k for MLPs, in order to explore the limits of common use cases like activation caching.
 For reproducibility purposes, we give more details in Appendix \ref{app:benchmarking} and provide the complete code in the supplementary material.
 We also depict the exact hardware configuration used for the benchmark in Appendix \ref{app:benchmarking}.
 In Figure \ref{fig:performance_benchmark}, we report the aggregated results of our benchmark.
 We measure the relative performance of each library against TDHook across different metrics (time, RAM, VRAM) and different setups (CPU only or CPU+GPU).
 Each task run is performed in isolation and always starts with a "spawn" (model setup or other preparations without computation) for which the metrics are also reported.
-This kind of benchmark is useful to stress-test the different libraries and to highlight the different trade-offs between them.
+This kind of benchmark is useful to stress-test the different libraries and to highlight the different trade-offs between them in terms of resource consumption.
 For example, while Captum is optimised in terms of memory usage, it is slower due to its gradient computation strategy\footnote{Captum only computes the gradient with respect to scalar values instead of vector values.}, it does not scale well with the batch size.
 TransformerLens has a setup overhead in terms of memory usage in order to convert the model to a unified format; it does not scale well with the model size.

 \paragraph{Bundle size benchmark} The second benchmark compares the bundle size of different interpretability frameworks.
 We considered two different metrics, which are synonyms of light-weight disk usage: the memory space and the number of inodes.
 While the disk space is commonly used to partition the disk among users, the number of inodes can also be limited in certain scenarios, like HPC clusters.
 The results in Figure \ref{fig:bundle_size_benchmark} differentiate libraries that focus on being model agnostic versus libraries that focus on models from the Transformers library \citep{Wolf2020TransformersSO}.
 These measurements are conducted in the independent virtual environments obtained by installing each framework individually.
 We managed those dependencies by using \texttt{uv} \citep{uv}; more details about the benchmarks are given in Appendix \ref{app:benchmarking}.